TEACH Conference 2020

 So what is a TEACH conference day like?

+At morning registration, attendees receive their name tag, submit their ticket stub to enter to win an iPad and are given a professional gift bag.
+Bags are filled with educational materials and gifts provided by local sponsors.
 During the continental breakfast, attendees review their programs and choose the breakout sessions to attend for the day.
 Attendees have time to visit the sponsor booths, discovering new educational resources for teachers and students.

 Attendees enjoy an elegant sit-down lunch with festive decorations adding to the celebratory atmosphere and providing an opportunity to make new friends and connect with colleagues from your school or cohort.

-And, last but not least, we’ll top off your day with terrific door prizes donated by many of the sponsors.
-Don’t believe us?
-Come to TEACH and see for yourself!
+And, last but not least, we’ll top off your day with a special treat and terrific door prizes donated by many of the sponsors.
+Previous prizes have included iPads, classroom book sets, curriculum materials, and gift certificates.